 Similar to the DSP Implementation Metrics on the Electricity Distributor Scorecard, this metric tracks the progress of Toronto Hydro's 2020-2024 Distribution System Plan.
 Expressed as a percentage to completion, it calculates the actual cumulative annual in-service additions relative to the total five-year amount accepted by the OEB in the utility's last major rate application, the 2020-2024 Custom IR Application.

-As of 2021, 35% of the total approved amounts were put into service.
+As of the end of 2023, 78% of the total approved amounts were put into service.